db222/reactMenuAndCart/README.md

 Visit us at http://letsjourney.herokuapp.com
 # react Basic Menu and Cart

-**A implementation of a basic restraunt checkout system.
+**A implementation of a basic restaurant checkout system.

 <ol>
 <li> Add and remove items to the cart </li>